Battle of Bussaco: Background

 The Third Portuguese campaign had started with the construction of the Lines of Torres Vedras and the Siege of Ciudad Rodrigo.

 Operations

-In 1810, Emperor Napoleon I ordered Masséna to drive the British from Portugal.
-Accordingly, the French marshal began the Siege of Ciudad Rodrigo in April.
+In 1810, Emperor Napoleon ordered Masséna to drive the British from Portugal.
+Accordingly, the French marshal began the siege of Ciudad Rodrigo in April.
 The Spanish garrison held out until 9 July when the fortress fell.
 The Battle of the Côa was fought soon after.
 The Siege of Almeida ended suddenly with a massive explosion of the fortress magazine on 26 August.
 With all obstacles cleared from their path, the French could march on Lisbon in strength.